latolukasz/beeorm-doc/docs/guide/background_consumer.md

 # Background Consumer

 Many operations in BeeORM, which will be explained in later pages, require asynchronous tasks to be executed in the background.
-To use these features, you must run at least one goroutine or Go program that executes `beeorm.BackgroundConsumer`:
+To use these features, you must run one goroutine or Go program that executes `beeorm.BackgroundConsumer`:

 ```go{21-28}
 package main